A History of the Azores

 pittosporum trees an anchor to its Pliocene past.

-to want to be owners, to yearn for the means
+to want to be owners, to yearn for some means

 of production, to risk our savings in speculation.